manasbhalerao23/Attendance-Tracker/README.md

-# AttTrack
+# Attendance Tracker

-AttTrack is a full-stack web application designed for managing and tracking student attendance efficiently in an academic environment.
+Attendance Tracker is a full-stack web application designed for managing and tracking student attendance efficiently in an academic environment.
 It features a React-based frontend and a Node.js backend, using PostgreSQL and Redis for persistent and cache storage, respectively.

 ---